Transportation's Role in Saving Health Care Dollars

 Lowering the rate of re-hospitalizations

 In 2011, 3.3 million hospital readmissions cost the U.S. health care system $41.3 billion.
-The Hospital Readmissions Reduction Program (HRRP) , established by the Affordable Care Act, was designed to combat excessive and costly readmissions.
+The Hospital Readmissions Reduction Program (HRRP), established by the Affordable Care Act, was designed to combat excessive and costly readmissions.
 As part of the HRRP, the Centers for Medicare and Medicaid bean imposing penalties on hospitals for re-hospitalizations of Medicare patients discharged less than 30 days prior for the same condition.
-This strategy seems to be showing some results from 2010 to 2017, the readmission rate decreased 7 percent for Medicare patients, from 16.7% in 2010 to 15.7% in 2017.
-Still, in FY2020, based on 2018 readmission rates, 2,583—or 83% of hospitals—will face penalties under HRRP in FY 2021 payment penalties, costing hospitals $553 million.
+This strategy seemed to show some results from 2010 to 2017, as the readmission rate decreased 7 percent for Medicare patients, from 16.7% in 2010 to 15.7% in 2017.
+Based on 2020 readmission rates, 2,545 — or 83% — will face penalties under HRRP in FY 2021 payment penalties, costing hospitals $553 million.
 [The Advisory Board annually updates the hospital readmission penalties, listed by state and then by hospital system.
 Kaiser Health News also tracks readmission rates, and has a look-up feature for hospitals.]

 The following strategies have been identified as impacting readmission rates; nos.
 2 and 4 below have a clear transportation component: